dillionmegida/dillionmegida.com/src/pages/p/71. rss-feeds-like-i-am-five/index.md

 title: RSS Feeds like I'm 5 - What are RSS Feeds?
 date: 2021-10-29
 pageDescription: >-
   "RSS Feeds are a better way of organizing and following up with content from different platforms.
-You subscribe to the RSS Feed of a platform, and  the RSS Feed viewer that you use notifies you of newly published or updated contents."
+You subscribe to the RSS Feed of a platform, and  the RSS Feed viewer that you use notifies you of newly published or updated content."
 pageKeywords: "rss, rss feeds, Really Simple Syndication, like I'm 5"
 tags: ["rss"]
 cover: rss-feeds.png